 Roborovski Dwarf Hamsters

-Roborovski Dwarf Hamsters, affectionately referred to as "Robos," are the final member of the Russian dwarf hamster group.
+Roborovski Dwarf Hamsters, affectionately referred to as "Robos," are the final member of the Russian dwarf hamster species.
 Measuring about two inches long, they are smaller than the other two species, and tend to be a little quieter and timid over all.
-The prefer a bit of shade over direct sunlight and prefer an environment that has a lot objects that provide places for for hiding and other activities.
+They prefer a bit of shade over direct sunlight and prefer an environment that has a lot of objects that provide places for hiding and other activities.
 Their lifespan is generally two to three years.

 Robos are sandy brown with a white underside and legs.
 They also have white spots above their eyes and unlike the other Russian species, lack the dark stripe on the back.
 There is also a white-faced variety sometimes referred to as a Husky.